dotnet/docs/docs/core/tools/csproj.md

 ### PackageLicenseUrl

-A URL to the license that is applicable to the package. (_deprecated since Visual Studio 15.9.4, .NET SDK 2.1.502 and 2.2.101_)
+A URL to the license that is applicable to the package.
+(Deprecated since Visual Studio 15.9.4, and .NET SDK 2.1.502 or 2.2.101.)

 ### PackageIconUrl